THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - Stay out of the market

-Let’s look at each one of these individually to see if they can help you lower your risk and stabilize your returns.
+Let’s look at each of these individually to see if they can help you lower your risk and stabilize your overall return.

 #1.
 Pick A Different Sector/Benchmark

-As they slow down this stimulus and stop it, the “bubble” that has formed in bonds is going to deflate.
-This could lead to either negative returns or close to zero returns for a period of time.
+As they slow down this stimulus and stop it, the “bubble” that has formed in bonds will deflate.

 #2.
 Stay Out Of The Market

 Your next option would be to stay out of the market.

 But staying out of the market is not a good option.

 For one thing, you need the return on your money that the stock market provides to afford retirement.

 If you just put your money under a mattress, you are losing out to inflation each year, meaning you need to save more and more money to get by.